msillano/Bridge-Tournemen/readme.txt

 1) verify correct operation of the FTP server (optional) for example with the client 'winSCP.exe' (free) Subsequent operations can all be done conveniently via FTP + winSCP.
 2) phpMyAdmin: (can be installed via FTP) check login username and password.
-3) Using phpMyAdmin create the 'bridge' DB by importing the bridge01.sql file
+3) Using phpMyAdmin create the 'bridge' DB by importing the bridge.sql file
-4) Unzip bridge.zip and copy dir and files to www / bridge / dir (or as requested by the server).
+4) Unzip bridge.zip and copy dir and files to www / bridge /    (or as requested by the server).
     WIFI URL: http: // <IP-WebServer> [: <local_port>] / bridge (web port default 80)
-    Internet URL: http: // <noip_domain> [: <AT_Nate_port>] / bridge
+    Internet URL: http: // <noip_domain> [: <AT_Nat_port>] / bridge

  Configuration:
 5) Access DB - 2 options: common_mysql.php (obsolete) and common_pdo.php